vestrel00/contacts-android/howto/howto-learn-more-about-local-contacts.md

 ## Associating a local RawContact to an Account

-Local RawContacts can be associated with an Account to enable syncing.
+Local RawContacts can be associated to an Account to enable syncing.

 For more info, read [How do I associate a local RawContacts to an Account?](/howto/howto-associate-device-local-raw-contacts-to-an-account.md)